 As an example, one common use case for recursive functions is calculating the factorial of a given number.

 The code snippet below shows how we would use the automatic keyword to write a recursive function in verilog.
+We can also simulate this example using EDA playground.

 function automatic integer factorial (input integer a); begin if (a > 1) begin factorial = a * factorial(a - 1); end else begin factorial = 1; end end endfunction : factorial